Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Solving Bilevel Problems

 \begin{small}

-\end{small} The upper-level problem objective (Equation \eqref{strat_uobj}) is the maximization of profit for the strategic generator, as the difference between its operating cost $c_1$ and the price received, given by the dual variable of the power balance in bus 1, $\alpha_1$.
+\end{small} The upper-level problem objective~\eqref{strat_uobj} is the maximization of profit for the strategic generator, as the difference between its operating cost $c_{i=1}$ and the price received, given by the dual variable of the power balance in bus 1, $\alpha_{i=1}$.
 The profit is here expressed in the minimization form (standard form).
-Equation \eqref{strat_cost} belongs to the upper-level problem and sets some limits to the cost of the strategic generator to ensure that the problem is bounded.
-The minimum is equal to the real cost of production $c_1$ and the maximum is $c_S^{max}$.
+Equation~\eqref{strat_cost} belongs to the upper-level problem and sets limits to the cost of the strategic generator to ensure that the problem is bounded.
+The minimum is equal to the real cost of production $c_{i=1}$ and the maximum is $c^\text{S,max}$.

-The objective function in Equation \eqref{strat_uobj} is not linear because of the term $\alpha_1 P_{g,1}$.
-However it is possible to linearize it, using the KKTs of the lower level problem.
-The proof is not given here but is available in \cite{gabriel2012complementarity}.
-This together with the KKTs and Fortuny-Amat McCarl linearization gives the following MILP:
+The objective function in Equation~\eqref{strat_uobj} is not linear because of the term $\alpha_{i=1} P_{i=1}^\text{g}$.
+However it can be linearized, as shown in~\cite{gabriel2012complementarity}.
+This together with the KKTs and Fortuny-Amat--McCarl linearization gives the following MILP:

 \begin{footnotesize}